kilonzowambua/Coffee-shop-Landing-page/README.md

 With all the apps that users love!
 Make it easy for users to share, like, post and tweet their favourite things from the app.
 Making use of third app assets should be a must when you design your app.
 Be sure to let users know they continue to remain connected while using your app!

-Grab this free bootstrap landing page and create a beautiful website.
+Grab this free bootstrap landing page and create a beautiful website.!

 ## Links: